-3.1 Methodology
+160 3.1 Methodology

-- 170 To motivate the concept of distinguishing between cyclonic and environmental PV and to illustrate our approach, Fig. 3a shows 3 example three examplary trajectories for one of the IFS cyclones.
+To motivate the concept of distinguishing between cyclonic and environmental PV and to illustrate our approach, Fig. 3a shows three examplary trajectories for one of the IFS cyclones.
 For the trajectory that is located always over the sea (red), we find a strong increase in PV within 6 hours before the mature stage (Fig. 3b), whereas the trajectories from northern Africa (blue) and the Dinaric Alps (brown) experience both strong increases and decreases in PV at earlier times.
-However, it is a priori not known whether these PV modifications occurred close to the propagating cyclone or remotely, i.e., in the environment of - 175 the cyclone.
+However, it is a priori

+- 165 not known whether these PV modifications occurred close to the propagating cyclone or remotely, i.e., in the environment of the cyclone.
 Our method identifies PV changes as either "cyclonic" (PV produced inside the cyclone) or "environmental" (PV produced outside the cyclone, which we refer to as "in the environment").
 To investigate the relative importance of cyclonic and environmental PV on the cyclone, we compare their strength to the total PV observed at the time of the mature stage.
-Hereafter, we refer to this PV value as PVM.
+Hereafter, we refer to this PV value as PVM. - 170 To distinguish between cyclonic and environmental PV we rely on: (i) backward trajectories from the high PV regions in the cyclone center of the mature stage, (ii) the cyclone track at times prior to the mature stage.
+In addition, we also pragmatically define (iii) a "cyclone effective area" as a circle with a radius yet to be determined around the cyclone center, to define whether the air parcels are inside the cyclone or outside.
+All PV modifications taking place within this circle are considered to be related to the cyclone dynamics (i.e., "inside the cyclone"), while those outside the circle are considered as "environmental". - 175 We note here already that environmental PV will be further separated in two parts, depending on whether the environmental PV production occurred near high orography or not.